Hideya Tawada

 Hideya Tawada (多和田 秀弥, Tawada Hideya) is a Japanese actor who is represented by the agency GVjp.
 He played the role of Kinji Takigawa/Star Ninger in the 2015 Super Sentai TV series Shuriken Sentai Ninninger.

 On November 2, 2018, he changed his stage name to "多和田 任益" (reading is the same but the kanji is different).

 Biography

 Tawada won the special prize at the 2010 exclusive model audition of Fineboys.
 From 2012, Tawada appeared as Kunimitsu Tezuka in the Musical Prince of Tennis Second Season.
 From April 2015 to March 2016, he played the role of Kinji Takigawa/Star Ninger in the 39th Super Sentai series Shuriken Sentai Ninninger and in 2019, he played the role of Rentaro Kagura/Kamen Rider Shinobi in both Kamen Rider Zi-O episodes 17 and 18 and Rider Time: Kamen Rider Shinobi.
+Additionally, from 2017 to 2020, Tawada took to the stage to play the role of Osamu Dazai in the first four of the Bungo Stray Dogs stage play adaptations.